-Feeding low-protein diets supplemented with crystalline amino acids might be beneficial to reduce the risk of necrotic enteritis (Dahiya et al., 2007).
+Feeding low-protein diets supplemented with crystalline amino acids might be beneficial to reduce the risk of Necrotic Enteritis (Dahiya et al., 2007).
 To improve protein digestibility and therefore reduce the proliferation of C. perfringens, proteases may be added to the feed.

-Avoiding/Minimizing poor quality fats / animal fats in the diet
+Avoiding/Minimizing animal fats in the diet

-These fats tend to increase the count of Clostridium perfringens; thus, they should be replaced by higher quality and/or vegetable fats, respectively.
+Animal fats tend to increase the counts of Clostridium perfringens; thus, they should be replaced by vegetable fat sources.

-Feed form
+Feed form is decisive

 In terms of feed form, Engberg et al. (2002) found that birds fed pellets showed a reduced number of Clostridium perfringens in the caeca and the rectum than mash-fed birds.
-Branton and co-workers (1987) reported a lower mortality by feeding roller-milled (coarsely ground) than hammer-milled feed.
+Branton and coworkers (1987) reported a lower mortality by feeding roller-milled (coarsely ground) than hammer-milled feed.

-Additives
+4. Additives